sunkai-8304/sunkai.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+# Short bio (displayed in user profile at end of posts)
+bio:
 Kai Sun is a postdoctoral associate in the [Department of Geography](https://www.buffalo.edu/cas/geography.html) at the [University of Buffalo (UB)](https://www.buffalo.edu/), advised by Dr. [Yingjie Hu](http://www.acsu.buffalo.edu/~yhu42/).
 Before having this postdoc position, he worked as a postdoc researcher at the Institute of Geographic Sciences and Natural Resources Research, CAS.
 His current major research interest is in geospatial artificial intelligence (GeoAI), with a special focus on understanding and extracting location descriptions from disaster related social media messages.
 CV can be downlaoded [here](https://github.com/sunkai-8304/papers/blob/main/CV_KaiSun20230220.pdf).